 Tweetsie Railroad is the perfect family location for a day trip or as an addition to a vacation in Boone or Blowing Rock.
 There is plenty to do there!
 We recently went up and visited during Fourth of July weekend.
-They really do have one of the best fireworks displays on the 4th in the mountains!
+They really do have one of the best fireworks displays on July 4th in the mountains!

 The best known attraction there is of course their vintage steam locomotive which circles all the way around the park and offers two live mini-shows featuring ‘Cowboys and Indians’.
 There are actually two locomotives that the park switches out, No. 12 named “Tweetsie” (completed in 1917) and No. 190 “Yukon Queen” (completed in 1943).
 This is also a great way for families to get a few minutes of downtime, too, while riding around on the train.
 Each train has quite a bit of history on them which you can read about here.
 Knowing these fun facts to share with the family while riding it will add to the adventure while teaching the kids a thing or two.

 For those looking for rides there are plenty of those, with most of them being at the Country Fair area.
 The rides at County Fair include: Carousel, Ferris Wheel, Free Fall, Planes & Helicopters, Round Up, Tilt-A-Whirl, Tornado and Turnpike Cruisers.
 For those with little kids, the Carousel is open to all ages & heights and the Ferris Wheel is open to anyone although those under 6 must ride with an adult.
 The remaining rides vary in height restriction; please check the rides page for specifications.
 An arcade is also available at the Country Fair, and is full of various games for kids and adults.
 There are also plenty of Country Fair games as well.